-Skin and Hair Hydration
+Skin and hair hydration

 Taurine has also been included in some cosmetic products since the beginning of the 21st century.
-This is due to the possible antifibrotic properties of the substance, which may help to improve hydration of skin and hair follicles.
+This is due to the possible antifibrotic properties of the substance, which may help to improve the hydration of skin and hair follicles.

 Taurine is sometimes used as an additive in the solution for contact lens, due to its action to enhance the buffer capacity of the solution.
 This is beneficial because it protects against the alkaline nature of the solution and assists in the preservation of the lens.